Exploring the Forecasting Model (Intermediate Data Mining Tutorial)

 The chart displays both historical and predicted data.
 Predicted data is shaded to differentiate it from historical data.
 To make it easier to compare different series, you can also change the colors associated with each line in the graph.
 For more information, see How to: Change the Colors Used in the Data Mining Viewer.

 The trend lines show that total sales for all regions are generally increasing, with a peak every 12 months in December.
-The predictions generally continue in this trend.
-The chart also displays the data for the T1000 bicycle starts much later than the data for the other product series.
+The predictions generally continue this trend.
+By looking at the chart, you can also tell that the data for the T1000 bicycle starts much later than the data for the other product series.

 To change prediction and display options in the Chart view